Program Contact: Timothy Ferrarotti 203-582-7782

 All students have liability insurance coverage through the university, free of charge, while performing required clinical activity.
 Students may choose to purchase additional coverage at their own expense.

-Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS) are required by the Quinnipiac University PA Program prior to entering the clinical phase of a student’s training.
+Basic Life Support (BLS) certification is required by the program in order to attend pre-clinical experiences in the second semester.
+Advanced Cardiac Life Support (ACLS) is required by the program prior to entering the clinical phase of a student’s training.
 Students must have both BLS and ACLS certification that is valid through the end of their second year (the clinical year).
-Students may choose to attend training set up by the QU PA Program or a self-arranged training as long as it meets the requirements as outlined by the QU PA Program.
+Students may choose to attend training set up by the QU PA program or a self-arranged training as long as it meets the requirements as outlined by the QU PA program.
 The estimated cost of the ACLS program is $250-$350.
 This cost is figured into the overall estimated PA program budget and is NOT included in the student tuition and fees.
 The course is offered on site, at the university and is taught by certified instructors.
 Each year there are a minimum number of registrants necessary in order for the course to be held.
 If there are not enough students registered by the deadline, it is left up to the students to secure their own training at another facility.
 Once in the program, all students must provide documentation of successful completion of BLS and ACLS by a specified due date or they cannot go to or continue in clinical rotations.
 Students do not need to provide proof of BLS and ACLS certification upon entering the program.

-The approximate cost for the initial background check is $63 for all domestic addresses for the past seven years or $158 for students who have resided in New York State in the last seven years due to NY state surcharge.
-After the initial background check, the cost for each recheck required is $32 (or more for NY state residents).
+The approximate cost for the initial background check is $63 for all domestic addresses for the past seven years or $158 for students who have resided in New York state in the last seven years due to NY state surcharge.
+After the initial background check, the cost for each recheck required is $32 (or $143 for NY state residents).

 Students will be required to pay for the initial fee (approximately $35.00) and yearly continuance ($10.00) for the Exxat APPROVE vendor, which the university uses to manage the health requirements.
 The system allows for completion and compliance checks, storage and distribution of the students’ health requirements without involvement of the program.
 The prices are subject to change.